efuzy/efuzy/docs/src/pages/app-extensions/tips-and-tricks/json-api.md

     },

     "validate": {
-      "desc": "Triggers a validation on all applicable inner Quasar components", "params": {
+      "desc": "Triggers a validation on all applicable inner Efuzy components", "params": {
         "shouldFocus": {
           "type": "Boolean",